-National Coming Out Day is an important part of the LGBT+ calendar and it takes place in the middle of October.
+National Coming Out Day is an important part of the LGBT+ calendar and it takes place in the second week of October.

 October 11 was chosen because it is the anniversary of the 1987 National March on Washington for Lesbian and Gay Rights.